dominicbarnes/got/README.md

 to use [file-based test fixtures][dave-cheney-test-fixtures].

-Embedding in code is usually a suitable option for light-medium complexity code, but as things grow more sophisticated, particular for integration testing and fuzz testing of non-trivial functions, embedding all that state into code can become a mess, and (in my experience) less readable the more time has passed.
+Embedding in code is usually a suitable option for light-medium complexity code, but as things grow more sophisticated, particularly for integration testing and fuzz testing of non-trivial functions, embedding all that state into code can become a mess, and (in my experience) less readable the more time has passed.